 Try on your bra with each outfit you plan to bring (if you plan to wear a bra).
 Move around and check for lines or straps — front and back.
 It’s really hard (sometimes impossible) to edit those lines out and they can ruin an amazing photo.

 A lot to take in?

 Reach out anytime!

 Lots of people worry about being awkward or tell me that they don’t feel photogenic.
-I promise you, don’t worry about it!
-Lots and lots of people feel this way.
-I’ll help you feel comfortable and express your confidence — its an important part of my job after all!
+I promise you, lots and lots of people feel this way, even folks who are actually excellent in front of the camera.
+It’s a very human feeling!
+I promise I’ll help you feel comfortable and express your confidence.
 I know that we can take portraits that you will feel proud of.
-Truly, you’ve got this!

 I’m happy to answer any questions you have, anytime.
-I’m always available for email, text, or message in a bottle (if that’s your jam).
+I’m always available for email, text, or carrier pigeon.

 My Contact Information: